-We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company incurred a net loss during the year ended December 31, 2023 and, as of that date, the Company had a working capital deficiency and an accumulated deficit.
+We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company incurred net loss during the year ended December 31, 2024 and, as of the date had a working capital deficiency and accumulated deficit.
 As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.